-The first blog post of 2021 was about the topic of “DiGA” and data collection.
-In this article we would like to go into the preparation task in more detail and that is why this time it is about the evaluation concept.
-This must also be submitted together with the test plan for the DiGA study with the application for inclusion in the reimbursement list.
-This blog post explains what it is all about, how it is best created and everything that needs to be taken into account.
+Our first blog post of 2021 already covered the topic of "DiGA" (Digital Health Applications) and data collection.
+In this post, we'd like to delve deeper into the preparatory work, and therefore this time we'll focus on the evaluation concept.
+This concept, along with the study protocol for the DiGA study, must also be submitted with the application for inclusion in the reimbursement directory.
+This blog post explains what it entails, how best to create it, and what needs to be considered.

 Abbreviations